 We offer a range of short-term support options for children and young people with mild to moderate mental health needs.
 All referrals are looked at on a case-by-case basis.

 You can apply online or download an application form.
-If you need any help please contact the school office and we can assit you in your application
+If you need any help please contact the school office or the Inclusion team and we can assist you in your application.

 Apply for free school meals here: B&H City Council Free School Meals